 “Whitebank Fine Art is delighted to present its first photographic exhibition, featuring unseen original portraits of two giants of music, Frank Zappa and Jimi Hendrix.
 Photographers Robert Davidson and Mike Berkofsky have spent the better part of half a century searching for their lost negatives.
 It is therefore a privilege to be exhibiting these original photographs exactly fifty years from when they were first captured.”

 Limited edition fine art prints from the photo shoot with Frank Zappa at The Royal Garden Hotel in London are available from Whitebank Fine Art.
 Please click on the link above to explore the works, and contact Whitebank to purchase.

-Now, for the first time, the Frank Zappa Toilet Poster is available to buy directly from the photographer.
-These posters are reprinted true to the original 1960s design and are the only official prints of this iconic image.
+Now, for the first time, the official Frank Zappa Toilet Poster is available to buy directly from the photographer.
+True to the original 1960s design, these posters are the only genuine prints of this iconic image.

 For enquiries about my photography, prints, talks or anything else, please send me a message!

 Rock ‘n’ roll photographer during the 1960s, I have been taking photographs ever since.

 A picture may be worth a thousand words, but there are stories to be told behind each image.
 Now, I give illustrated talks, recounting my memories of a lifetime behind the lens.